Duncan Free: National representative rowing

-Duncan and his brother Marcus were paired in the men's double scull at two world championships (1997 & 1998) coached by Reg.
+Duncan and his brother Marcus were paired in the men's double scull at two world championships (1997 and 1998) coached by Reg.
 They took a bronze medal at the 1997 World Rowing Championships at Lac d'Aiguebelette, France.

 Duncan was seated in Australian Olympic quad sculls for the 1996, 2000 and 2004 Olympic Games.
 He won a bronze medal at Atlanta 1996, placed fourth in Sydney and seventh in Athens.

 After the Athens Games, Duncan took a year off before switching to sweep rowing and establishing a partnership with gold medallist Drew Ginn in the coxless pair.
 They won at the World Championships 2006 and 2007 and took the gold medal at the 2008 Summer Olympics in Beijing.